hulyak/ai-psychic-hotline/docs/HACKATHON_SUBMISSION_FINAL.md

 The combination of Claude for fortunes, OpenAI for voice features, and Kiro for development created a workflow that was both fast and rigorous.
 I didn't sacrifice quality for speed.

+After the initial hackathon, I continued development to add security hardening, multiple deck support, comprehensive deployment documentation, and production-ready features.
+The result is an app that's not just a demo—it's ready to deploy.

-The result is an app that's technically solid, genuinely fun to use, and demonstrates what's possible with AI-powered entertainment.
+The app is technically solid, genuinely fun to use, secure, well-documented, and demonstrates what's possible when you combine AI-powered entertainment with professional development practices.

 **The spirits await your questions.** 🔮